Nirmean/Horiseon-Code-Refactor/README.md

 - It will improve Horiseon's website
 - Ensures those with disabilities can access the content on the site

-**Features**
+**What we did**
-- Ensured semantic elements are integrated throughout.
+- Integrsted semantic elements throughout.
 - Included descriptive 'alt' descriptions to images and icon elements.
+- Tested all links function correctly
+- Checked CSS selectors are correct

 For example:
 Original code -